richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 group or design team list, or any other list functioning under IETF auspices,

-- The RFC Editor or the Internet-Drafts function (except for RFC Editor Contributions, as described in {{sec4}}).
+- The RFC Editor or the Internet-Drafts function.

 Statements made outside of an IETF session, mailing list, or other function, that are clearly not intended to be input to an IETF activity,